benchristel/sindarin/a-taste-of-elvish.md

+## A Brief History of Sindarin

+The first Elves awoke before there was a Sun or a Moon.
+They were by the shores of a lake, which in the Quenya language of later days was called *Cuiviénen*, the Water of Awakening.
+But that lake appears on no maps; it has been lost to time.

 When the first Elves awoke on the shores of Cuiviénen, they began to make a language.
 The first word they spoke, according to later Elven lore, was _ele!_—an exclamation of wonder and delight that they uttered upon first seeing the stars.
 They called themselves _kwendī_, meaning "those who speak", since they knew of no other beings that could use language.

-When the Vala Arômez (often called _Oromë_) met the Elves and told them of Aman, the land of the Valar beyond the sea, some Elves wished to go there and some were afraid to make the journey.
+When the Vala Arômez (often called _Oromë_) met the Elves and told them of Aman, the abode of the Valar beyond the sea, some Elves wished to go there and some were afraid to make the journey.
 Those who refused the journey were called the _abarī_.
 They were lost in the wilds of Middle-earth and play small part in its later history.
 Those who heeded Oromë and marched across Middle-earth to the shores of the Great Sea were called _edeloī_—in later Quenya, _eldar_.

 During the journey, the Elves were sundered yet again.
 The Vanyar and Noldor clans, who arrived at the shore first, hastened across the Sea to Aman.
 Those who tarried behind, the Teleri, waited at the shore, torn between their love for Middle-earth and their desire to cross the sea.
 Before they could begin the sea voyage, their leader, Elwë, crossed the path of Melian, a Maia.
 He fell at once in love with her and for many years they remained under an enchantment in the forest of Nan Elmoth.
 The other Teleri could not find him, and many refused to cross the Sea without their lord.
 And so they remained in Middle-earth.